hoichoi-opensource/imageresizer/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.